 These samples were gathered in April prior to these students' kindergarten year.
-These ten students all learned to write about one half of the letter of
+These ten students all learned to write about one-half of the letters of the alphabet, concurrently with explicitly taught phonics during a one-hour session each day.
+The samples include their worst and best writing.

-Mark wrote this at the end of his kindergarten year.
+Mark wrote this at the end of his kindergarten vear.

-Den Aunt Doni.
-I am learning how to read and write a wish our baby would come sgon I want it to be a gurl and name her Jennifer.
-I hope you will all come to usit us the summer.
-I come to write I come inde a two wheel bike I will thrue you have that I come birtheling is Weinesday I hope you hove ofso of the White I theat should give it will the a two wheel bike I will thrue you come to see us My mom Had me that your birtheling is Weinesday I hope you hove ofso of the White I theat should give it will be leachers name is Mrs. Williams.
-Nert your I will be in tirst your.
-Write in resoretime Love Mark Mary learned this method in a summer school prior to her kindergarten year.
+Dear Nunt Doni.

+Veer Nunt Voni,

+I am lecrning how to read and write.

+I wish our baby would come soon.
+I want if to be a girl and name her Jennifer.

+I hope you will all come to rest is the summer.

+Did you know that I can ride a two wheel bike I will think you to wo wheel bike I will think you to wo to me to ree us have man to me that your you have here of tun what kind of I presentable you get?

+I had school a to work had a leachers name is Mrs. William s.
+Wert way I will be in trust your work which was a sometime.

+Mary learned this method in a summer school prior to her kindergarten year.
 Though there was no language arts instruction in school, she wrote this at midyear.

 I miss you.
-My mominy misses you, too.
-I hopé you like Oregon.
+My mominy misses you too.
+I hope you like Oregon.

 I am going to buy Christmas presents for my brothers.
-I want a Strawberry
+I want a Strawberry Shortcake Doll From Santa.

-Shortcake Doll from Santz.
 Tell Richard everyone loves Muffin.
 Timmy shares his food with her.

 I liked the apples Unde Ray brought us.
-Joey ate so many ruts Mommy was sure he would be side.
+Jbey ate so many ruts Mommy was sure he would be sick.
 Love Mary